ToGiaBaoKDL/Sudoku_OCR/README.md

    - Configure processing options if needed
    - Get your solved puzzle!

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License - see the LICENSE file for details.